Price Is What You Pay, Value Is What You Get

 These charts suggest to us that the investment return of owning U.S. stocks during the next decade is likely to be sub-par.
 Given the inclination of the Federal Reserve to depreciate the dollar, future stock returns may be positive due to inflation, while inflation-adjusted returns from owning stocks in the future are likely to be weak.

-Price-insensitive Buyers of Stocks
+Price Insensitive Buyers of Stocks

 - Central banks: In recent years, certain central banks have turned to printing money (to keep their currency exchange rates low) while, at the same time, buying stocks with that printed money.
 The Swiss National Bank, for example, owns about $80 billion in U.S. stocks and has invested $17 billion in U.S. stocks in 2017 year-to-date.
 Unlike private investors, central banks do not make investment decisions to generate economic profits; they make investment decisions to meet monetary policy goals.

-- Corporations: Corporations have been taking advantage of the low interest rate environment to issue debt and use the proceeds to buy back shares of their own In the chart above, it is clear that the primary buyer of equities since the financial crisis have been corporations.
+- Corporations: Corporations have been taking advantage of the low interest rate environment to issue debt and use the proceeds to buy back shares of their own In the chart to the right, it is clear that the primary buyer of equities since the financial crisis have been corporations.
 Corporate buyback activity has exceeded $100 billion per quarter over the past several years.
 Management teams and boards generally make these buyback decisions to maximize the value of their equity grants, stock options, and other forms of equity-linked compensation.
 Because corporate buybacks are usually driven by management compensation considerations rather than by price/value considerations, corporations should also be categorized as price-insensitive investors.

 - Passive index funds and ETFs: Capital flows into passive index funds and ETFs have increased markedly in recent years.
-Passive investing is, by definition, price-insensitive investing, and capital flows into passive products have greatly increased the level of price-insensitive investment activity.
+Passive investing is, by definition, price insensitive investing, and capital flows into passive products have greatly increased the level of price insensitive investment activity.

 Unfortunately, price-insensitive buying can lead to poor capital allocation decisions.
 Conversely, just as price-insensitive buying can boost the prices of stocks, price-insensitive selling can depress the prices of stocks.
 When the next market turn occurs at some undetermined point in the future, we fear that such price-insensitive buyers may become sellers, thus potentially exacerbating the next market downturn.